 The cluster includes two hosts: a primary host and a secondary host.
 Each host is located in a different zone within the same region.

-The high availability of GCP infrastructure
+The high availability of Google Cloud infrastructure

-GCP is highly available by design, with a redundant infrastructure of data centers around the world that contain zones designed to be independent from each other.
+Google Cloud is highly available by design, with a redundant infrastructure of data centers around the world that contain zones designed to be independent from each other.
 Zones usually have power, cooling, networking, and control planes that are isolated from other zones.
 If a single failure event were to occur, in most cases, it would affect only a single zone.